-Along the lines of part (iii) in the previous remark, Gsponer in \cite[page 7]{GEW} mentions that in the pure distribution theoretic interpretation of \eqref{BoPhi} only the term with the Li\'enard-Wiechert potential is visible.
-We provide here a rigorous argument in favor of this observation.
+Gsponer in \cite[page 7]{GEW} mentions that in a pure distribution theoretic interpretation of \eqref{BoPhi} only the term with the Li\'enard-Wiechert potential is visible.
+We provide here an argument in support of this observation along the lines of part (ii) in the previous remark.